spraakbanken/sparv-sbx-whisper-import/README.md

-# sparv-sbx-whisper-input
+# sparv-sbx-whisper-import

-Allow Sparv to take audio as input
+Allow Sparv to import audio as text with KB Whisper.